Dagedonn/Dagedonn/README.md

 ### 🔬 About Me
 - 🎓 B.Tech Statistics, Federal University of Technology, Akure
-- A data analyst, a data science and machine learning enthusiast
+- A data analyst, a data science and machine learning enthusiast.I’m passionate about using data to solve real-world problems with my skills in data analysis and machine learning.
-- internship at the research and statistics department of the Lagos State traffic management authority(LASTMA)from May to October(2025),with practical and statistical experience
+- internship at the research and statistics department of the Lagos State traffic management authority(LASTMA) May- October(2025),with practical and statistical experience
 - 🛠️ : Proficient in SQL, PYTHON,EXCEL
 - 🧠 Currently building: predictive ML models on health data
 - 📫 Reach me: akinsgbenga15@gmail.com